Pottawattamie County set to begin phase 1B vaccinations

-Pottawattamie County Public Health and area health care providers are preparing to administer the first COVID-19 vaccine doses for the state's phase 1B population, which includes adults 65 and older.
+Pottawattamie County Public Health and area health care providers are preparing to administer the first COVID-19 vaccine doses for the state’s phase 1B population.

-Additionally, the state has delivered vaccine to area pharmacies to be administered to residents 65 and older -- that population is eligible for vaccination during all tiers of phase 1B.
-Wyant said he's hopeful pharmacies will be ready to take on appointment registrations starting Monday.
+Additionally, the state has delivered vaccine to area pharmacies to be administered to residents 65 and older.
+Wyant said he’s hopeful pharmacies will be ready to take on appointment registrations starting Monday.

 Last week Gov. Kim Reynolds said pharmacies would be receiving allocations leftover from the effort to vaccinate residents and staff of the state’s long-term care facilities.